What to Include in a Portfolio: Your Ultimate Guide

 3

-For each selected project, provide context: challenge, your role, process, solutions, and measurable outcomes.
-This narrative is as important as the work itself.
+For each project, provide a concise narrative explaining the challenge, your role, the process, and the measurable outcomes.
+This transforms work into compelling stories.

 4